Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: 2PN order

 \subsection{$Gq^4$ order diagrams}

-The symmetry factors of diagrams 5(b), 5(d), 5(e), 5(h), and 5(i) in Fig.~\ref{fig:Gq^4} are $1/2$ and those of 5(f) and 5(g) are 1/4.
-The diagrams 5(d), 5(e) are nested 2-loop type, 5(f), 5(g) are factorizable 2-loop type and 5(h), 5(i) are irreducible 2-loop type.
+At the $\mathcal{O}(Gq^4)$ order, there are 6 two-loop diagrams.
+The symmetry factors for diagrams 5(a), 5(b), 5(e), and 5(f) in Fig.~\ref{fig:Gq^4} are 1/2, while those for 5(c) and 5(d) are 1/4.
+Diagrams 5(a) and 5(b) are nested 2-loop types, 5(c) and 5(d) are factorizable 2-loop types, and 5(e) and 5(f) are irreducible 2-loop types.